-When is Diwali in 2024: Date, Time, and Everything you need to know
+When is Diwali in 2025: Date, Time, and Everything you need to know

-Diwali 2024 Date in India: Puja Calendar – Step right into the realm of Diwali 2024!
+Diwali 2025 Date in India: Puja Calendar – Step right into the realm of Diwali 2025!
 In this captivating piece, I shall serve as your trusted companion, leading you on an expedition through the captivating tapestry of its profound history, meaning, and relevance.
 Diwali, alternatively referred to as Deepavali, stands as a momentous occasion, celebrated with exuberance across the vast expanse of India, holding immense cultural and religious significance for countless individuals worldwide.
 This luminous festival unites families, friends, and entire communities, merging together in jubilation to commemorate the victory of illumination over obscurity and righteousness over malevolence.
 So, get comfortable, unwind, and let us embark upon a mesmerizing voyage into the captivating universe that is Diwali.

-Diwali 2024 Date in India: 02nd November, Saturday
+Diwali 2025 Date in India: 20 October, Monday

-Diwali 2024 Overview
+Diwali 2025 Overview

 Festival Name | Diwali |